Revised October 2019

 Regular members who leave Ohio State become inactive members.

 The Council handles the regular business of the Academy.
 The Chair of the Council calls meetings as needed.
-Meetings of the Council are open to all Academy members and minutes will be posted on the Academy listserve following the meeting.
+For special matters that warrant input from and deliberation by the entire Academy, the Council may hold open meetings for members.
+Minutes of Council meetings will be posted on the Academy website following the meeting.

-The Executive Council consists of twelve members: nine members appointed by the Executive Council of the Academy from its regular membership, each serving a term of three years; and one ex officio member from each of the following: Office of Academic Affairs, University Center for the Advancement of Teaching, and The Ohio State University Alumni Association.
-A quorum of the Council consists of six of the nine Academy members.
+The Executive Council consists of twelve to sixteen members: at least nine members appointed by the Executive Council of the Academy from its regular membership, each serving a term of three years; and one ex officio member from each of the following: Office of Academic Affairs, University Institute for Teaching and Learning, and The Ohio State University Alumni Association.
+A quorum of the Council consists of two-thirds of the nine Academy members.

 The intended timing is: new members of the Academy are announced; then new members of the Council are selected, and then new Officers are selected from second- and third-year members.
 Thus, there are always six members of the Council available for election as officers.